News & Articles

 Handmade vs. Machine-Made: Determine if the item is handmade or machine-made.
 Handmade pieces are often more valuable due to the labor, skill, and uniqueness involve.
 Recently, some handmade products get help from machinery in different stages!

 Quality of Materials: Consider the materials used.
-High-quality natural fabrics like wool, silk, gold, solver, and precious stones, enhance value.
+High-quality natural fabrics like wool, silk, gold, silver, and precious stones, enhance value.
 Handmade Persian rugs, for instance, rely on wool, silk and premium materials, avoiding synthetics.
 Less valuable carpets made from lower quality materials such as combination of wool and cotton.

 Construction Technique: Hand-knotted rugs are prized for their durability and intricate patterns.
 Each knot is meticulously tied by skilled weavers, resulting in a lasting work of art.